Providing for Safe Spaces

 The Safe Spaces and Supplies program helps provide these children with basic items they can keep and allows them to carry some of their valuable personal possessions, with dignity, through difficult circumstances.

 Foster children enter care as wards of the state due to abuse and neglect.
 Due to no fault of their own, these children become a part of the dependency court system.
-On average 40-65 children per month enter care in Orange, Osceola, and Seminole Counties.
+On average 40-65 children per month enter care in Central Florida.
 Too often, foster children shift from one placement to another and find themselves putting their belongings in garbage bags as they prepare to move.
 Unfortunately, the message these children often get is that they are disposable.

 How can I donate to Safe Spaces?

 We rely on dedicated volunteers to re-stock and tidy these rooms weekly.
 If you are interested in learning more about volunteering for this or other Foundation volunteer opportunities, click here.